nathanlq/book_reco/microservices/readme.md

   - Waits until the scheduled time, then triggers TF-IDF retraining and updates all vectors.

 #### `new_vector_watcher_task(conn, lock)`
-Continuously checks for new rows needing vector calculations and updates them.
+Continuously checks for new rows needing vector calculations and updates them, logging the status using MLflow.

 - **Parameters**:
   - `conn`: Database connection object.